Abubakr129/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my LAB4 of Open Source System"
 ---

-I'm glad you are here.
-I plan to talk about ...
+It is fun to create my new website and host it on github.
+I think I will create one for my resume uploading as well!